 Make sure everything that needs to be off in the house is off, and everything that needs to be on...is on.
 Make sure any pets and plants are watered and fed before their assigned caretaker shows up, and that any home instructions or keys are placed where they need to be placed.

 8. Communications: emails, neighbors, friends, etc.

+When we thin about what to do the last day before vacation, we can get a bit overwhelmed and forget about the basics.
+But, believe us, those basics are important.
 When you're traveling internationally, it's not always easy (or desirable) to get back to people on important matters via text, call or email.
-Make sure whatever you needed to get done in terms of emails, coordinating with neighbors, friends or family, is all done so you're not scrambling for Internet or phone service while traveling.
+Make sure whatever you needed to get done in terms of emails, coordinating with neighbors, friends or family, is all done so you're not scrambling for internet or phone service while traveling.

 9. Share you itinerary with trusted people.

 It's always smart to let a friend or family member know where you'll be traveling through.
 Even if that just includes some contact information for your accommodations, hosts, or names and dates for places you'll be visiting, that information could go a long way in case of an emergency.